hikari-py/hikari/docs/guides/events/advanced.md

 Sometimes you may want to wait for an event to be received in a procedural manner, then proceed with execution.

-With `wait_for()` you can block until you receive an event with a given predicate and timeout.
+With `wait_for()` you can block until you receive an event with a given predicate, or until a timeout is reached.

 In the example below, the bot prompts the user to play a number guessing game.
 Each iteration, the bot waits for the user to input a number, evaluates it, then gives an